Members of the 2020-2021 Board of Governors are:

 Gail Johnson Morris is the President and CEO of LeaderLink, a boutique strategy consultancy that supports boards and executive teams to build strategic capacity.

-Robert Lanc is the Vice President of Marketing, Regulatory and Customer Experience at Drive Medical Canada Inc.
+Robert Lanc is the Vice-President of Canadian Commercial Product Management at Drive Medical Canada Inc.

-As a Durham College graduate, Robert has 25 years of progressive experience in the Durable Medical field, where his current portfolio includes all aspects of Canadian operational strategies, category management and profitability of over 2500 medical devices.
-He also works directly with numerous provincial health agencies, ensuring their ability to deliver medical devices to patients upon discharge from hospital.
-Robert has lived in Durham for most his life, where in his spare time, he's had the privilege of coaching house league and rep hockey, baseball and soccer.
+As a Durham College graduate, Robert has 25 years of progressive experience in the Durable Medical Equipment field, where his current portfolio includes all aspects of Canadian operational strategies, Health Canada regulations, category management and profitability of over 2500 medical devices.
+He also works directly with numerous national and provincial health agencies, ensuring their ability to deliver medical devices to patients upon discharge from hospital.
+Robert has lived in Durham for most his life, where in his spare time, he's had the privilege of coaching both at the recreational and competitive league for hockey, baseball and soccer.
+Most recently, Robert earned his Grade 5 Soccer Referee license

 Bart Lucyk is the elected support staff member on the Board of Governors.